5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 > **Disclaimer**: This fix requires flashing a custom EEPROM onto the Intel(r) I225-V Ethernet Controller.
 I am not responsible for any hardware failures that might occur during the process – execute the following guide at your own risk!

 ## About
-On the Z490 Vision G (and possibly other Gigabyte mainboards), the I225-V stopped working soon after the first betas of macOS Monterey were released.
-Several workarounds were tried to fix it: like assigning manual network addresses or replacing network kexts of previously working builds, overwriting newer ones, which requires a special tool and can corrupt macOS, leaving it in an unbootable state.
-There's a long thread about the issue on [insanelymac](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/).
+On the Z490 Vision G, the I225-V Controller stopped working soon after the first betas of macOS Monterey were released.
+Various tricks were tried to fix it: assigning IP addresses and settings manually, dropping tables, changing BIOS and Quirks settigs and – the scariest trick of them all – replacing network kexts of previously working builds, which breaks the seal of the snapshot partition and could corrupt macOS, leaving it in an unbootable state.
+On top of that, this method only worked temporarily until the next beta was released.
+There's a lengthy thread about the issue on [insanelymac](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/).

 Until now, the only reliable option was to just buy a third party network card supported by macOS 12.
 Fortunately, a new method to get the I225-V working again was discovered.
 But it requires flashing a modified EEPROM on it so macOS can detect and attach it to the `com.apple.DriverKit-AppleEthernetE1000.dext` driver successfully.

 ## Preparations